DiogoJackson/ButtR/README.md

 ## 📑 Summary of database content

 ### Folder structure
-The Oz Butterflies Database has five folders for butterfly families (Papilionidae, Nymphalidae, Lycaenidae, Hesperiidae, Pieridae).
+The OzButterflies Database has five folders for butterfly families (Papilionidae, Nymphalidae, Lycaenidae, Hesperiidae, Pieridae).
 Each family folder contains subfolders for each butterfly species.
 Each species subfolder contains subfolders for each butterfly specimen.
 Each specimen subfolder contains data and image files for that specimen, as shown in the schema below:

 -   📁 Pieridae
     -   📁 Eurema_hecabe